 (Check the prices now – especially in peak season)

 Where to eat in Budapest?

-I tried out a few different restaurants whilst I was in Budapest.
+I tried out a few different restaurants whilst I was in Budapest (these are all on the Pest side).
 Here are a few of my favourites:

 - Koleves – A great selection of Hungarian meals including the famous goulash.
 They also have a good vegetarian choice too and a glass of Hungarian wine.

 - Fancy something different, the Olive Tree does a gorgeous range of hummus dishes and have some great Hungarian wine to accompany your meal.